gpufit/Gpufit/docs/installation.rst

 Set Matlab_WORKING_DIRECTORY to a valid directory, it will be added to the Matlab path.

-** PDFLATEX not found **
+**Documentation build issues**

+Note that the several Python packages are required to run the "documentation_create_latex.bat" script on Windows systems.
+Please ensure that the "sphinx" and "sphinx_rtd_style" packages are installed in your Python distribution.

+**PDFLATEX not found**

-When using Miktex, if the PDFLATEX package is not automatically found, the path to pdflatex.exe can be specified to CMake with the MIKTEX_BINARY_PATH variable.
+When using Miktex, if the PDFLATEX package is not automatically found, the path to pdflatex.exe can be specified to CMake with the MIKTEX_BINARY_PATH variable (available under Advanced options).

 Compiling Gpufit on Windows
 ---------------------------